rodrihgh/rodrihgh.github.io/_pages/education.md

-Along with my regular courses, I already had the chance to get hands-on experience during my graduate and undergraduate times with different projects and theses:
+Along with my regular courses, I already had the chance to get hands-on experience during my graduate and undergraduate times thanks to different projects and theses:

 - [**Requirements and Partitioning of Otoacoustic Emission Measurement Algorithms**][tfm].
 During my exchange year at TU Munich, I was lucky enough to work on Otoacoustic Emission (OAE)